NWMichl/openvuln/README.md

 # Vulnerability reports for Cisco IOS, NX-OS and ACI

-This Ansible playbook collects the software version of all devices in the inventory, queries the [Cisco PSIRT OpenVuln API](https://developer.cisco.com/psirt/) and generates a markdown report.
+This Ansible playbook collects the software version of all devices in the inventory, queries the [Cisco PSIRT OpenVuln API](https://developer.cisco.com/psirt/) and renders a markdown report.

 ## API Keys